rickbuilds25/BacklogBender/README.md

 Backlog Bender takes in:
 - ✅ Your product goals or OKRs (as `.txt` or `.docx`)
-- ✅ A raw backlog (`.csv`) with tasks, impact, effort, and notes
+- ✅ A raw backlog (`.csv`) with tasks and effort only

 And gives you:
-- 📊 RICE- or ICE-scored priorities
+- 📊 AI-assisted Impact scores based on your goals
-- 🗂️ Grouped tasks by Now / Next / Later
+- 📂 Grouped tasks by Now / Next / Later
 - 🏷 MoSCoW tags (Must, Should, Could, Won’t)
 - 🗓 A clean roadmap in Markdown, CSV, and plaintext formats